-Upon request by the International evaluator, the national evaluator will review all relevant sources of information, such as the project document, project reports - including Annual APR/PIR, project budget revisions, progress reports, project files, national strategic and legal documents, and any other materials that the evaluator considers useful for this evidence-based assessment.
+The evaluator will review all relevant sources of information, such as the project document, project reports - including Annual APR/PIR, project budget revisions, progress reports, project files, national strategic and legal documents, and any other materials that the evaluator considers useful for this evidence-based assessment.
 A list of documents that the project team will provide to the evaluator for review is included in Annex B of this Terms of Reference.